How to Use Instagram To Grow Your Business and Win More Web Design Clients

 - Add your phone number, email and address to make your business easier to reach

 Switching to a business profile is easy.
-In your profile settings under account, select “Switch to Business Account” to initiate the process.
+In your profile settings under the account, select “Switch to Business Account” to initiate the process.

 Instagram will prompt you to update your contact information so it can create buttons on your profile page.
 You can also add the address to your office.